 The Estée Lauder Double Wear: What Could Be Improved

 There are two things I dislike about this foundation.
 Number one is that when my skin is lacking moisture (especially when I’m traveling on airplanes), this foundation will look very mask-like.
 With the proper prep-work underneath though, this foundation can work.
 You’ve been warned!

 I also think the packaging needs a bit of an update – the bottle has no pump – just an open hole like seen below and it often results in using way too much.
 Plus, the bottle design makes it easy to end up spilling which is something to worry about.
 I have seen some hacks for this product including purchasing a NARS or MAC Foundation Pump and shortening the bottom bit to ensure that it fits into the shorter bottle.

 Estée Lauder Double Wear Foundation: Application and Final Thoughts

-In terms of price range, this foundation is one the more expensive side.
-I recommend that you get a sample of it to try out if you are interested.
+Based on my experience with complexion products from Estee Lauder (and its child brands like MAC, Clinique, Smashbox and Bobbi Brown) tend to oxidize as they dry so I highly recommend that you get a sample of it to try out if you are interested.
 I went to Macy’s and they were more than happy to provide me with a 10-day sample of the shades allowing me to test the foundation at home before splurging on it.

 What do you think?
 Have you tried the Estée Lauder Double Wear Foundation before?